msantrupti/pokemon/README.md

 1. To install Angual CLI
  open command prompt and type : npm install -g @angular/cli
-2. To create a workspace and initial application ng new pokemon
+2. To create a workspace and initial application, type : ng new pokemon
-3. To serve the application
- ng serve --open
+3. To serve the application, type: ng serve --open
 ------------------------------------------------------------------